- 1 Land Registry Compliant Lease Plan:

 Every new rent with terms of at least 7 years or doled out leases within any event 7 years staying must be enrolled with Land Registry and to do that a rent plan is required.

 Land Registration Act 2002 says an application must be made to the Land Registry when land or property is first registered, transferred or when leases longer than 7 years.

-Good plans follow HM Land Registry process and application to become more competent and effective.
-A good leaseplan could lead to HM Land Registry and make it non-rejectable.
+Good plans follow the HM Land Registry process and application to become more competent and effective.
+A good Lease Plan could lead to HM Land Registry and make it non-rejectable.

-It is important that the location must be easily identified by HM Land Registry staff and the exact size of the area in any search which is included in registration.
+It is important that the location must be easily identified by HM Land Registry staff.
+And, the exact size of the area in any search which includes registration.
 It must be related to the Ordnance Survey map.
-Mostly, to provide a plan which shows the size of the land together with any rights that go with it or to which it has been made subject is the secured way.
+Mostly, to provide a plan which shows the size of the land together with any rights that go with it.
+Or, to which it has made subject is the secured way.